owncloud/docs/docs/best-practices.md

 #### Referencing Sections with xref

-Each section is by design it's own refrence ID called an `Anchor` which can be referenced with xref in the same or from another document.
+Each section is by design it's own reference ID called an `Anchor` which can be referenced with xref in the same or from another document.
 You can also give the section an own custom ID.

 When using [`Auto-generated IDs`](https://asciidoctor.org/docs/user-manual/#auto-generated-ids) some rules apply:
-Compared to AsciiDoc's standard, owncloud has set it's own definition:
+Compared to AsciiDoc's standard, ownCloud has set it's own definition:

 * All characters are converted to lowercase
 * Spaces, hyphens, and periods are substituted by a dash `-`